appernetic/hugo-bootstrap-premium/README.md

     # Sidebar social links.
     github = "enten/hugo-boilerplate" # Your Github profile ID
     bitbucket = ""                    # Your Bitbucket profile ID
     linkedin = ""                     # Your LinkedIn profile ID (from public URL) googleplus = ""                   # Your Google+ profile ID
     facebook = ""                     # Your Facebook profile ID
     twitter = ""                      # Your Twitter profile ID
     youtube = ""                      # Your Youtube channel ID
+    kofi = ""                         # Your Ko-fi.com ID
+    xing = ""                         # Your Xing profile ID
+    # Flattr seems not implemented in the moment
     flattr = ""  # populate with your flattr uid

     # Enable or disable social sharing icons